Alban-ren/Wiki-Nacre/genomics/README_GENOMIC.md

-# Assembling the “clean” genomes of Pinna nobilis and Pinna rudis species
+# Assembling the “clean” genomes of *Pinna nobilis* and *Pinna rudis* species
 ------------------------------------------------------------------------

-It is essential to obtain a complete genome from a healthy Pinna nobilis individual, which can serve as a reference for comparison with genomes from individuals infected by the parasite Haplosporidium pinnae.
+It is essential to obtain a complete genome from a healthy *Pinna nobilis* individual, which can serve as a reference for comparison with genomes from individuals infected by the parasite *Haplosporidium pinnae*.
-The reference genome is assembled from transcriptomes of P. nobilis and P. rudis, composed of highly accurate short reads obtained from the NCBI SRA database.
-These transcriptomes are presumed to be free from H. pinnae contamination.
+The reference genome is assembled from transcriptomes of *P. nobilis* and *P. rudis*, composed of highly accurate short reads obtained from the NCBI SRA database.
+These transcriptomes are presumed to be free from *H. pinnae* contamination.

 To ensure this, the raw data are first “cleaned” using [Kraken2](./Kraken_2.md#Kraken2) and SeqKit, which detect, identify, and remove potential bacterial contaminations from a database containing most of the known marine bacteria (see the [script](./Script_classification.md) section for more details on the code) .
 The quality of the transcriptomic data is then assessed using [FastQC](./FastQC.md#FastQC).
 Based on these quality reports, Trimmomatic, an open-source software, is used to trim low-quality bases from the beginning and/or end of the reads in order to correct alignment errors.
 A second FastQC analysis is performed to confirm the improvement in read quality.